-In the absence of a firsthand experience, what we are learning is second hand information.
+In the absence of firsthand experience, what we are learning is second-hand information.
 The majority of us are not scientists, astronauts, or prophets.
 We don’t have training in those fields or access to divine information.
 We are trusting others to be accurate and truthful.

 How We Think